 And if you like science, one thing you'll find is that Allenspark has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.67% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Allenspark telecommute to their jobs.
+Overall, about 22.75% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Allenspark does not have a public transit system used by locals to get to and from work.

-Allenspark is a somewhat ethnically-diverse town.
 The people who call Allenspark home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Allenspark residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Allenspark include Irish, German, English, Swedish, and Scandinavian.
+The greatest number of Allenspark residents report their race to be White, followed by Asian.
+Important ancestries of people in Allenspark include German, English, Irish, Iranian, and Swedish.

 The most common language spoken in Allenspark is English.
 Other important languages spoken here include German/Yiddish and Italian.